powsybl/powsybl-core/docs/grid_model/network_subnetwork.md

 | $G2$      | S        | The second side shunt conductance |
 | $B2$      | S        | The second side shunt susceptance |

 A tie line is not a connectable.
-It is just a container of two underlying dangling lines with the same pairing key.
-When connected together, each dangling line `P0` and `Q0` (and generation part if present) is ignored: only global tie line characteristics are used to compute flow.
-Removing a tie line leads to two free dangling lines, with an optional update of `P0` and `Q0` to match the flows in the global network context.
+It is just a container of two underlying boundary lines with the same pairing key.
+When connected together, each boundary line `P0` and `Q0` (and generation part if present) is ignored: only global tie line characteristics are used to compute flow.
+Removing a tie line leads to two free boundary lines, with an optional update of `P0` and `Q0` to match the flows in the global network context.

 ## Transformers